Search Articles

 City, State

-Hospice care offers a team-oriented approach to medical care, pain management, and emotional and spiritual support tailored to the dying patient's needs and wishes.
-For patients who qualify, Medicare will pay for this kind of comprehensive end-of-life care delivered at home or in a hospice facility.
-The Medicare benefit includes many services not generally covered by Medicare and more than 90 percent of the more than 2,500 hospices in the United States are certified by Medicare.
+Hospice care offers a holistic approach to medical treatment, pain control, and emotional and spiritual aid specifically catered to the needs and preferences of the dying patient.
+Medicare will generally cover this all-encompassing end-of-life support, whether it is provided at home or in a hospice facility, at little to no cost.
+This benefit includes numerous services that are typically not covered by Medicare, with over 90 percent of hospices in the US being certified by Medicare.

 • Nursing care